 13 Of The Best Easter Marketing Campaigns + Design Tips

 The smell of fresh spring flowers.
-Traditional roast lamb prepped up for the guests.
-The aroma of Simmel cake baking in the oven.
+The almost sudden burst of bright, beautiful colors.
+And just about everyone seeming to be in better spirits.
 Come Easter, there is so much to look forward to.

 And for the marketers and brands, this means yet another frantic spell of refreshing their marketing campaigns.

 Holiday marketing is all about connecting with your customers when they are in their happiest moods.
 It is about honoring their traditions and helping them celebrate their day, making it merrier for them.
 And of course, uplifting your sale and boosting your revenue in the process.

 But Easter comes every year.
 So, it is normal to feel like you are running out of ideas to design a refreshing campaign for Easter each time.

 To get you started, we have put together some of the most interesting campaign ideas for Easter marketing.
 But before we get to the campaign ideas, here’s a quick history lesson.
 We promise we’ll keep it short and interesting.